Finding yourself addicted to the social stream?

-To think… it was only 11 years ago that Facebook was created.
-Who would have thought that one social media platform could have such an incredible affect on the society in which we live.
+It was only 11 years ago that Facebook was created, yet no one could have predicted that it would have such a major societal impact.
 In 2011, 48% of 18-34 year olds were checking Facebook when they woke up.
 In October 2014 Facebook announced that 864 million people were logging on daily.

 Our addiction to the social stream